garyli1019/CarND-Traffic-Sign-Classifier/report.md

 ![alt text][image8]

+The accuracy rate to predict 5 internet images was 60%.
+The accuracy rate for testing images were 91.9%.
 The images from internet are real life images, so we need to do more preprocessing before the classfication.
 Even the accuracy rate was high on the test set, it doesn't mean that the algorithm will work well in the real life.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)